2005 ARCA Re/Max Series

 The 2005 ARCA Re/Max Series was the 53rd season of the ARCA Racing Series, a division of the Automobile Racing Club of America (ARCA).
 The season was scheduled to begin on February 7, 2005, with the Advance Discount Auto Parts 200 at Daytona International Speedway, and ended with the Food World 300 at Talladega Superspeedway eight months later.
-Frank Kimmel won driver's championship, his seventh in the series, while Joey Miller won the Rookie of the Year award.
+Frank Kimmel of Clement Racing won the driver's championship, his seventh in the series, surpassing Iggy Katona for the most championships in ARCA history.
+Joey Miller of Hagans Racing won the Rookie of the Year award whilst finishing second in the point standings.

 Schedule

 The 2005 ARCA Re/MAX Series schedule consisted of twenty-three races, at seventeen tracks in twelve states.
 Fourteen events on the schedule were televised live by SPEED Channel.